Dshcherbyna/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Click "Add" and then "Save".'
     5:
         image: /images/helloworld/hello-world-step-32-item-6.png
-        title: 'Finally, click "Apply changes" in the dashboard editor to save the changes.
-Then you should enter edit mode again.'
+        title: 'Finally, click "Apply changes" in the dashboard editor to save the changes.'

 step33:
     0:
         image: /images/helloworld/hello-world-step-33-item-1.png
-        title: 'Enter edit mode.
+        title: 'Enter the edit mode by clicking on the "pencil" icon at the bottom right of the screen.
 Click on the "Add new widget" button. '
     1:
         image: /images/helloworld/hello-world-step-33-item-2.png
         title: 'Select the "Cards" widget bundle.
 Select the "Latest values" tab.
 Click on the header of the Entities widget.
 The "Add Widget" window will appear.'